schold/fibber/README.md

 fibber
 ======

-A JavaScript IRC client, with no real direction, guidelines or goals.
+_JavaScript IRC client, with no real direction, guidelines or goal.
+It's only playground related._